We are the music makers,

 It brings into question ways to design coordination schemes with unbounded sets of participants without relying on the state.
 As the pendulum swings to ideations that don’t require a state, we might find that middle ground: some mixture of all these things do indeed prove to be useful to our society.

 And such systems can be used to shift the incentives away from global coordination failure in mission critical games like climate change:

 Instead of trying to force actors to curb the inevitable abuse of a commons, one could instead make it profitable to protect it [...]
 In fact: it would become more profitable to protect the commons as it becomes more abused.

 This kind of economic feedback loops incentivizes self-regulating ecosystems and creates the time needed for commons to heal.
 Understanding how technology ought to create more time to simply breathe together will be a core feature of Module 3.Coordinated Galaxies¶

 Back in his joint stock pepe piece, Simon continues to suggest that,

-Reducing the barriers to entry for small, incentivized contributions from the weak tie edges end up producing, grand, stigmergic emergence.
+Reducing the barriers to entry (and incentivizing small contributions from the weak-tie edges) ends up producing grand, stigmergic emergence.
 We saw this with the change from mass general partnerships in the early industrial revolution to the explosion of the joint-stock corporation thereafter.

 In Simon's words, Ethereum is organisational “dark matter” that can coordinate galaxies of people, and it has the ability to create new Schelling points anchored in shared, tokenized stories.